terrehbyte/TBYTEConsoleApp/README.md

 ```
 DEVNOTES.md                 Notes to and from the developer.
 README.md                   This file! :)
+TBYTEConsole/               TBYTEConsole source-code.
+TBYTEConsoleUnity/
     Assets/                 Special folder for assets for Unity project.
         TBYTEConsole/       Assets relating to the Console.
         TBYTEConsoleApp/    Example or test assets demostrating console usage.
     ProjectSettings/        Special folder for settings for Unity project.
 ```

 # Quick Start